Myanmar ousted leader Aung San Suu Kyi appears in court in person for first time since coup - KION546

 Myanmar ousted leader Aung San Suu Kyi appears in court in person for first time since coup

-Myanmar’s ousted civilian leader Aung San Suu Kyi attended a court hearing Monday, her first appearance in person since the military seized power on February 1, according to local media reports.
+Myanmar’s ousted civilian leader Aung San Suu Kyi attended a court hearing Monday, her first appearance in person since the military seized power on February 1, her defense team said.

-Suu Kyi, who has been detained since the coup, looked in good health and held a face-to-face meeting with her legal team for about 30 minutes before the hearing in the capital, Naypyidaw, her lawyer Thae Maung Maung told Reuters.
+Suu Kyi, who has been detained since the coup, held a face-to-face meeting with her legal team for about 30 minutes before the hearing in the capital, Naypyidaw, her lawyer Khin Maung Zaw said.

+“We discussed the cases (and) what line of defense we should take,” Khin Maung Zaw said.
+“She wished the people good health and prosperity.”

 Prior to the hearing, Suu Kyi had only been permitted to speak with lawyers via a video link in the presence of security personnel.